itsWill/Blog/app/articles/writing_a_compiler.md

 We will be developing the compiler using TDD and building a test suite right along the compiler, this will allow you to have more confidence when you extend the compiler that it's still working as inteded.

 Oh and finally I'm moving to a new place and need to decorate the walls.
-I figured I would write the oldest algorithm euclid's gcd algorithm in our new language and print its ast and generated code as some type of programmer compiler-nerd art.
+I figured I would write the oldest algorithm euclid's gcd algorithm in our new language and print its ast and generated code to frame as some type of programmer compiler-nerd art.

-The full code for the compiler can be found [here]()
+The full code for the compiler can be found [here](https://github.com/itsWill/minilangjs).
+And in fact the best way to follow the walkthrough is to have the full code open to reference it as we go through the steps in building the compiler.

 Let's get started then.